Friday, July 31, 2009

 India - Mumbai - affiliation of Vision Rescue into the family of A Ray of Hope

-To rescue the people on the streets who are addicted, marginalized, harassed and abused by giving them food, clothing, education, counseling and rehabilitation so that they can live with dignity and respect.
+To rescue the people on the streets who are addicted, marginalized, harassed and abused by giving them food, clothing, education, counseling and rehabilitation so that they

 “Little did I know what I was putting my foot into, regarding the deep waters of the needs and challenges of the city of Mumbai.
 Though the images of the children on the streets would haunt me, I never thought it would make any difference even if I tried to help a few of the hundreds and thousands of street children in Mumbai.
 I kept holding myself back from this enormous need standing out like a huge scar on the face!
 Until....